 Our Cooperative Model

-Vinerals Technologies is a solidarity cooperative - a social enterprise owned by workers and community, not investors seeking maximum returns.
+Vinerals Technologies is a solidarity cooperative.
+A social enterprise owned by the people doing the work and the community we serve, not by investors hunting an exit.

-A solidarity cooperative (coopérative de solidarité in French) is a unique Quebec business structure that brings together three types of members:
+A solidarity cooperative (coopérative de solidarité in French) is a Québec business structure that brings three kinds of member into the same room:

-• Supporting members: Community stakeholders who believe in our mission
+• Supporting members.
+Community stakeholders who believe in the mission.

 1